NeRF-or-Nothing/GoWebServer/README.md

 This is the portion of the VidToNerf backend responsible for HTTP communication, worker job delegation, and database management.
+This is a rewrite of the python flask webserver with expanded functionality.

 # Getting Started
 We are always looking for help to improve NeRF-or-Nothing!